Course Outline

 Format:

-Using the same scenario and peer group as for Task 3, you will demonstrate social work skills with the peers who will be the subject of the simulation as participants of the group meeting.
-At the conclusion, your peers will provide appreciative and critical feedback.
+1.Using the same scenario and peer group as for Task 3, you will demonstrate social work skills with the peers who will be the subject of the simulation as participants of the group meeting.

-Draw from Mezzo Method theory and a range of mezzo-level processes (taught through course readings, on-line mini-lectures and class activities) and demonstrate skills that seek to: build constructive and purposeful relationships, demonstrate active listening skills and empathy, elicit/name contentious or conflictual issues and utilise effective questioning techniques to dig deeper into the story and distil various perspectives.
+Draw from theory and a range of mezzo-level processes (taught through course readings, on-line mini-lectures and class activities) and demonstrate skills that seek to: build constructive and purposeful relationships, demonstrate active listening skills and empathy, elicit/name contentious or conflictual issues and utilise effective questioning techniques to dig deeper into the story and distil various perspectives.
 N.B.
 It is not expected that any conflict is resolved, but that issues are named, and people in the scenario feel heard or listened to.

 Once the simulation is concluded, facilitate a dialogue and elicit feedback from your peers about your practice.